-Testing – RAT tests and PCR swabs - is also available at community testing sites and general practices.
+Testing – RAT tests and PCR swabs - are also available at community testing sites and general practices.
 PCR testing is available for Healthcare workers and patients before surgery.

-For individuals unable to undertake their own RAT or who might struggle to lodge their tests result, general practices can do a supervised RAT test.
+For individuals unable to undertake their own RAT or who might struggle to lodge their test results, general practices can do a supervised RAT test.

 If you do not meet testing criteria and want to access testing kits for surveillance testing (in advance of visiting a loved one in an aged residential care facility, for example) RAT tests for this purpose can be purchased at many pharmacies and supermarkets.

 Testing for international travel is not funded.
 It is available for a fee from some general practices, private providers, and urgent doctors.
 Check with your airline on timing.

 WellSouth's 0800-VIRUS-19 (0800 847-8719) call centre can help you access testing.
 (8.30am to 4.30pm, weekdays and 8.30am to 4pm, weekends and holidays.)

 Register your RAT test results

 You should register your Covid test result, whether it is positive or negative, on https://mycovidrecord.health.nz/

 Or call 0800 222 478, press option 3.